stopscratchingtables/Assignment-2/README.md

   A graph will show up on the player's progress throughout his career
   Note: If player does not have any statistics from a certain year in the graph or displays "NAN", it means they haven't entered the league.

+### Future features to be implemented
+- Team Statistics
+  Include team rankings of teams
+  Allow the ability to compare statistics betweem two or more teams

+- Individual Statistics
+  Allow the ability to compare statistics between two or more players

 ## Technologies Used :zap: